How to Clean Your Car Yourself

 10. Get Organised

 Thanks to some nifty in-car storage systems, the days of having to cram everything in the glovebox are gone.
 Just like a house, you’ll find it easier to keep clean and tidy if everything has its place.
-Whether you have a box in the back for the kids’ toys and games, or swanky cup holders to minimise spillages, there are hundreds of in-car accessories to help keep your family car clean and tidy.
+Whether you have a box in the back for the kids’ toys and games, or swanky cup holders to minimise spillages, there are hundreds of in-car accessories to help keep your car clean and tidy.

 If you have any tips, we’d love to hear them!
 Tag us on Facebook or Instagram to show us your top cleaning hacks.
 Or, click the button below to get your free repair estimate from your local ChipsAway specialist.